Lancashire Witch: Description

 Lancashire Witch was an 0-4-0 locomotive with rear mounted cylinders inclined at 45 degrees driving to the front wheels.
 The rear wheels were powered via coupling rods.
 The boiler had two flue tubes and the locomotive burnt coke, aided by bellows on the tender.
 It was the first locomotive with steel springs.
 It was the first locomotive built by Robert Stephenson and Company.

 History

 The locomotive that was to become Lancashire Witch was ordered by the board of the Liverpool and Manchester Railway (L&MR) in January 1828.
 The boiler was to incorporate a series a small flues, this evolved into a large central flue and two smaller side flues bent at the end.
-Four months after the order the L&MR board transferred the order to the Bolton and Leigh Railway.
-Lancashire Witch was used on the Bolton and Leigh Railway (B&LR), which opened in June 1828, and also on the L&MR. On the B&LR it was initially used in the construction of the line, where it was found to be capable of hauling 58 LT up a gradient of 1 in 432 (2.3 ‰ or 0.23 %) at 8.8 mph.
+Four months after the order the L&MR board transferred the locomotive to the Bolton and Leigh Railway (B&LR) (which opened in June 1828) where it was used as well as the L&MR. It was initially used to construct the B&LR, where it was shown hauling 58 LT up a gradient of 1 in 432 (2.3‰ or 0.23%) at 8.8 mph.